 Section 3 lists the types and sources of inputs to the scheduling and dispatch process.
 Selection of the appropriate input data is required given that the scheduling process operates over a range of market timescales.
 In some cases, the input data is interpolated to allow scheduling at the appropriate resolution.
 In other cases, input data is adjusted or substituted to give effect to policy objectives.
-Examples of this input data processing are as follows:
+Examples of this input data processing are as follows (Appendix 2.1 provides more details on some of these input data processing steps):

-- Application of negative decremental prices to priority dispatch units we apply a range of negative decremental prices to priority dispatch units to give effect to the policy objective of maximising the output of priority dispatch generation up to their PN.
-The prices applied replace any decremental prices offered by a unit for the purposes of scheduling and dispatch. - Demand forecast interpolation our long-term demand forecast is produced at 30minute resolution.
+Application of negative decremental prices to priority dispatch units - we apply a range of negative decremental prices to priority dispatch units to give effect to the policy objective of maximising the output of priority dispatch generation up to their PN.
+The

+- prices applied replace any decremental prices offered by a unit for the purposes of scheduling and dispatch. - Demand forecast interpolation our long-term demand forecast is produced at 30-minute resolution.
 In order to be capable of scheduling at 5-minute resolution (see next section) we interpolate the demand forecast to produce a 1-minute resolution forecast in the short term.
-A similar process applies to the wind forecast. - Demand forecast blending forecasting uncertainty means that real-time system demand will generally not match the long-term forecast.
+A similar process applies to the wind and solar forecasts. - Demand forecast blending forecasting uncertainty means that real-time system demand will generally not match the long-term forecast.
 In order to produce a realistic short-term forecast of demand we adjust the first part of the long-term forecast, so that it aligns with real-time demand, but blend it back to the long-term forecast.
-A similar process applies to the wind forecast.

-- Selection of commercial offer data and unit availability we select the appropriate Participant data to use in each of the scheduling horizons.
+A similar process applies to the wind and solar forecasts. - Selection of commercial offer data and unit availability we select the appropriate Participant data to use in each of the scheduling horizons.
 In the short term (RTD) we use simple commercial offer data and real-time availability declarations.
-In the longer term (LTS and RTC) we use complex commercial offer data and forecast availability. - Creation of Composite Cost Curves based on the commercial offer data and PNs submitted by participants in the required timeframes, we create a single composite cost curve for each scheduling interval. - Production of the Interconnector Reference Programme we adjust the interconnector schedule to account for the operational ramp rate applied to each interconnector. - Treatment of Battery Energy Storage Power Station (ESPS) Units- Our market systems have known limitations related to the scheduling, dispatch, pricing and settlement of Battery ESPS Units in the balancing market.
+In the longer term (LTS and RTC) we use complex commercial offer data and forecast availability. - Creation of Composite Cost Curves based on the commercial offer data and PNs submitted by participants in the required timeframes, we create a single composite cost curve for each scheduling interval. - Production of the Interconnector Reference Programme we adjust the interconnector schedule to account for the operational ramp rate applied to each interconnector.
+Treatment of Battery Energy Storage Power Station (ESPS) Units our market systems have known limitations related to the scheduling, dispatch, pricing, and settlement of Battery ESPS Units in the balancing market.
 To resolve these limitations, the current market systems require a major upgrade.
 An interim solution has been developed as a means of enabling Battery ESPS Units to participate in the balancing market prior to this major market system upgrade.
 The interim solution requires Battery ESPS Units to register and operate battery units as a "Multi-fuel" generator type in market systems, with some refinements and specific approaches in certain areas, such as charging the Battery ESPS Units and settlement.
-Currently we predominately use these Battery ESPS Units in our scheduling and dispatch processes as sources of operating reserve in the interim while we develop our market systems and processes to avail of other uses of these resources.
-A Battery Unit Guidance Note detailing the interim solution will be published this calendar year. - Treatment of Energy Limited Generator Units Hydro-electric units are defined as Energy Limited Generator Units in the Trading and Settlement Code.
-We schedule hydro-electric units to follow their PN to facilitate constraints related to hydro management and associated environmental considerations, and to give effect to the policy objective of maximising the output of priority dispatch generation up to their PN.
-We may deviate from these schedules during dispatch in real-time when we take into account the unit availabilities and constraints, the economic merit order and the effective management of remaining energy limits to balance the power system over the trading day.